oisintheginger/GE1_Ass.Repo_2019/README.md

  a metallic material on the ship.
 The movement is created by simply adding a rigidbody to the player, disabling the gravity and constantly adding force in the forward direction of the player.
 The player can boost and brake using the Xbox One controller.
 To steer, the input axis of the left analog stick is utilised to rotate the player object.
 I also implemented a system to reduce manueverability of steering when the player boosts.
 The FOV of the camera also changes to enhance the sensation of speed of the player.
 The player is also able to alter the volume of the audiosource using the the right analog stick.
+By pressing X the player can randomly pick a song to play from a list of audioclips on the player object.

 The ship 'tail' is achieved using a sine function.
 I actually used the concepts I learned from the tutorial about orbits, and utilised it to recreate the
 'tentacle' from lab 5 of Game Engines.
 It utilises a period.
 The period is clamped between 0 and 1.
 In order to get the vertical motion for the tail segments